 So one thing is clear: managing risks is imperative in most product development projects.
 That is why several times over the past few years, we have covered topics such as the Benefits of Applying an Appropriate Risk Management Lifecycle or Agile Risk Management in Digital Safety-critical Product Development on our blog, and we've also organized webinars around related topics.

 Considering that more and more companies are transitioning to an Agile methodology to deliver complex products, however, risk management is becoming more of an issue.
-While a single Agile team may successfully cover and mitigate its risks using simple methods, large enterprises that scale Agile using SAFe® face the challenge of also scaling their risk management.
+While a single Agile team may successfully cover and mitigate its risks using simple methods, large enterprises that scale Agile using SAFe® face the challenge of also scaling their risk management activities.

-Scaled Risk Management & ROAM
+Scaled Risk Management

-The main benefit of using a ROAM board is that it helps ensure that all the risks are covered – after a ROAM session, you should get commitment to resolve all the identified issues one way or the other.
-Another benefit is that ROAMing can be simply moved to a collaborative online tool, facilitating cooperation between geographically distributed teams.
+The main benefit of using a ROAM board is that it helps ensure that all the risks are covered: after a ROAM session, you should have gotten commitment from team members to resolve all the identified risks, and a plan in place for mitigating each of them.
+Another benefit is that ROAMing can be simply moved to a collaborative risk management tool, facilitating cooperation between geographically distributed teams and ensuring adequate documentation.

 Collaborative Risk Management